scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

 This project was inspired by the ``schema`` and ``pandas_schema`` Python packages and the ``validate`` R package :cite:`van2019data`.
-Initially when assessing the Python landscape for ``pandas``-centric data validation tools, I found that they did not match my use cases because they (a) result in verbose and over-specified validation rulesets, (b) introduce many new library-specific concepts and configuration steps, (c) lacked documentation of core functionality and usage patterns, and/or (d) are no longer maintained.
+Initially when assessing the Python landscape for ``pandas``-centric data validation tools, I found that they did not match my use cases because they (a) often resulted in verbose and over-specified validation rulesets, (b) introduced many new library-specific concepts and configuration steps, (c) lacked documentation of core functionality and usage patterns, and/or (d) are no longer maintained.

 Here is my assessment of data validation tools that are currently being maintained in the Python ecosystem: